argonne-lcf/user-guides/docs/services/gitlab-ci.md

 ## Gitlab-CI
   Gitlab is an application that offers combined functionality as git repository, issue tracker, and CI/CD platform.
 The ALCF implementation of the Gitlab-CI environment leverages upstream gitlab runners combined with the [ECP's Jacamar custom executor](https://gitlab.com/ecp-ci/jacamar-ci).
 As CI/CD is built directly into Gitlab, it can allow for tighter devops processes.

- Gitlab-CI is meant to provide CI/CD services for projects using Gitlab-CI to store their git repositories and executing code on our HPC clusters.
-ALCF does not allow users to join their own private runners to our existing Gitlab CI/CD environment and provides dedicated runners for our supported systems.
+ Gitlab-CI is meant to provide CI/CD services for projects using Gitlab-CI to store your git repositories and executing code on our HPC clusters.
+ALCF does not allow users to join your own private runners to our existing Gitlab CI/CD environment and provides dedicated runners for our supported systems.

 Additional information, technical and user documentation, and community support can be found on the [Gitlab's Runner website](https://docs.gitlab.com/runner/).

 ALCF's Gitlab-CI environment can be accessed by logging into the [ALCF Gitlab-CI web portal](https://gitlab-ci.alcf.anl.gov) using your ALCF credentials (ALCF username and cryptocard token password).

 ## Quickstart
-* Email [ALCF Support](mailto:help@alcf.anl.gov) requesting access for your ALCF Project to [gitlab-ci.alcf.anl.gov](https://gitlab-ci.alcf.anl.gov)
+* A user Emails [ALCF Support](mailto:help@alcf.anl.gov) requesting access for your ALCF Project for [gitlab-ci.alcf.anl.gov](https://gitlab-ci.alcf.anl.gov) .
+* ALCF Support will add the ALFC Project to the appropriate system(s) in UB3.
+* ALCF will create a `Gitlab Group/SubGroup` for the ALCF Project and map it to the appropriate ldap group that maps to the ALCF Project
+* ALCF Support will reply back to the user and inform them that the project is created.
+* User(s) will need to login to [gitlab-ci.alcf.anl.gov](https://gitlab-ci.alcf.anl.gov) and configure your initial Gitlab profile.
+Adding a SSH key so you can pull/push code to the gitlab server.
-* Create a `Gitlab Project` in your assigned `Gitlab Group`
+* User will then need to create a `Gitlab Project` in your assigned `Gitlab Group/SubGroup`.
-* Create a `.gitlab-ci.yml` file with the ANL specific requirements in your `Gitlab Project(s)`
+* When ready to run CI/CD jobs, add a `.gitlab-ci.yml` file to your git repositories.
-  * You will need to set any [ALCF specific variable(s)](gitlab-ci.md#alcf-specific-variables)
+  * You will need to set any [ALCF specific variable(s)](gitlab-ci.md#alcf-specific-variables).

 _Example: A `.gitlab-ci.yml` file for a Theta project_
 ```